andreidobrinski/guide-for-launching-your-next-big-idea-fm-course/notes.md

 - open-ended feedback: ask if there's anything else you haven't covered or if they have final thoughts that they'd like to share

 Pull the results into a persona or empathy map

+## MVP

+### Why is the MVP important

+- defines scope, keeps the project from being dragged on
+- reduces costs by keeping the build minimal in terms of time and money
+- lets you launch faster and better define the audience to know if the marketing is working or not

+### Steps in defining an MVP

+1. brainstorm possible ideas

+Identify as many tasks that the user might want to complete when using your application.
+Look at the competition, what they've built, not built, and promised to build soon

+2. identify top tasks

+Identify the 20% of features that 80% of users will primarily be interested in.
+These features define the MVP.

+A list apart article: top tasks analysis

+How to analyze top tasks:

+1. gather a long list of potential tasks
+2. rationalize the list into something more manageable
+3. get users to vote on what tasks matter most
+4. analyze ther results

+Create a survey.
+PollUnit is a good app for this.

+Clean the results.
+Remove duplicates and simplify wording.
+AI can help with analysis.

+If you can't access your users to test the feature set then you first need to think of a way to get access to the audience.
+If you can't talk to them, how are you supposed to share the app with them?

+Askable is a tool to help find users for surveys

+3. planning the launch features

+Is the feature practical to build?
+Is the feature in line with your value proposition in the market?
+Will the feature help you stand out from the competition?
+Will the feature create the impact that you expect it to?

+For each feature, create a set of user story cards: as a [role] I want to [task] so that I can [goal]

+### Prototype before you build

+- saves effort, it's easier to prototype to learn whether it's the right or wrong feature. faster to market
+- helps you visualize the app before you commit

+Start with lofi wireframes.
+Then go to high-fidelity mockups for critical screens.

+What can you learn from prototyping?

+- do the users like it? does it resonate with them?
+- do they get it? did they understand the interface and what they can do with it?
+- can they use it? are they able to successfully navigate and complete tasks

+Lyssna app: helps with user testing research

+Should I create and interactive prototype and do more thorough testing?

+- not until you know if people would buy your app